syncfusion-content/uwp-docs/uwp/SfGantt/Scrolling.md

 ## Scroll to particular region

-You can also scroll the Gantt chart horizontally to the specified date and vertically to the specified task's index using  ['ScrollGanttTo'](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.SfGantt~ScrollGanttTo.html) method in SfGantt.
+You can also scroll the Gantt chart horizontally to the specific date and vertically to the specific row index using ['ScrollGanttTo'](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.SfGantt~ScrollGanttTo.html) method in SfGantt.

 {% highlight C# %}